 hoped to learn more about the irrigation system in the Rio Grand Valley.

-generate steam to drive the pumps.
-Each pump moved 90,000 gallons per
+to drive the pumps.
+Each pump moved 90,000 gallons per minute to irrigate

-minute to irrigate some 72,000 acres.
-There are manmade canals throughout the
+some 72,000 acres.
+There are manmade canals throughout the region with

-operation.
-It started in 1905.
-All the steam driven pumps have all been
+started in 1905.
+All the steam driven pumps have all been replace with